kennytilton/mxtodomvc/documentation/BuildingTodoMVC.md

 ````
 While the above seems like there should be a better way, we see the same code in many TodoMVC solutions, probably for the reason documented in a comment above: browsers deliver an extraneous blur event when halting editing.
 We ensure these are ignored by directly altering the DOM classlist instead of going through the mxWeb/Matrix lifecycle, which removes the "editing" class too late to head off the extra blur.

-Finally, we have dropped in one last feature from the TodoMVC spec that makes little U/X sense but does let us demonstrate how me hacked around some unhelpful browser behavior, viz., overriding our own manipulation of a checkbox's checked status.
+Finally, we have dropped in one last feature from the TodoMVC spec that makes little U/X sense but does let us demonstrate how we hacked around some unhelpful browser behavior, viz., overriding our own manipulation of a checkbox's checked status.
 ````clojure
 (defn toggle-all []
   (div {} {;; 'action' is an ad hoc bit of intermediate state that will be used to decide the